Skip to main content

 • gameplay

 The gameplay in "Knight vs Giant" is generally praised for its responsive controls and addictive mechanics, offering a blend of simplicity and challenge that keeps players engaged.
-However, some reviewers noted issues with repetition and a lack of depth in gameplay progression, particularly regarding the mix-and-match system for weapons and skills.
-Overall, while the game has a charming art style and enjoyable combat, it may require further polishing to fully satisfy players accustomed to more complex roguelike experiences.
+However, some reviewers noted issues with repetition, a lack of depth in gameplay variety, and a feeling of being penalized for mixing different skills and weapons.
+Overall, while the game is enjoyable and visually appealing, it could benefit from further refinement and balancing to enhance the overall experience.

 • “The gameplay is pretty smooth; everything feels appropriately responsive and good to play.”